-- you or your child has other symptoms, such as dizziness, a severe headache, or swelling around the ear
+- you or your child also have other symptoms, such as a high temperature (fever), vomiting, a severe sore throat, swelling around the ear, or discharge from the ear

-- the earache does not improve within 24-48 hours
+- the earache doesn't improve within a few days

 What you can do at home

 You can use over-the-counter painkillers such as paracetamol or ibuprofen to treat the pain.
-Children under 16 years of age should not take aspirin.
+Children under the age of 16 should not take aspirin.

-Placing a warm flannel against the affected ear may also help to relieve the pain.
+Placing a warm flannel against the affected ear may also help relieve the pain.